Riminder/hrflow-connectors/src/hrflow_connectors/v2/connectors/smartrecruiters/README.md

 <image src=https://user-images.githubusercontent.com/57711045/214608101-4a496152-8aec-4528-afd0-b0712f9c5010.png width=90% height=100% >
 </p>

-## 😍 Why is it a big deal for SmartRecruiters customers & partners?
+## 😍 Why is it a big deal for Smartrecruiters customers & partners?

 This new connector will enable:

-- ⚡ A Fastlane Talent & Workforce data integration for SmartRecruiters customers & partners
+- ⚡ A Fastlane Talent & Workforce data integration for Smartrecruiters customers & partners
-- 🤖 Cutting-edge AI-powered Talent Experiences & Recruiter Experiences for SmartRecruiters customers
+- 🤖 Cutting-edge AI-powered Talent Experiences & Recruiter Experiences for Smartrecruiters customers

 #  🔧 How does it work?
 ## 📊 Data integration capabilities:
+- ⬅️ Send Profiles data from Smartrecruiters to a Destination of your choice.

-- ➡️ Send Profiles data from a Source of your choice to SmartRecruiters
+- ➡️ Send Profiles data from a Source of your choice to Smartrecruiters.
-- ⬅️ Send Jobs data from SmartRecruiters to a Destination of your choice
+- ⬅️ Send Jobs data from Smartrecruiters to a Destination of your choice.
+- ➡️ Send Jobs data from a Source of your choice to Smartrecruiters.

 ## 🧠 Artificial Intelligence capabilities:
 - Extract, Structure, and Categorize Talent & Workforce data
-- Search, Score, and Match Profiles & Jobs with our APIs and AI Widgets
+- Search, Score, and Match Profiles & Jobs with our APIs and AI Widgets (**Matching Custom Tab in Smartrecruiters**)

 # 🔌 Connector Actions
 <p align="center">